 - Thanjavur, Mahabalipuram, Kanchipuram and Trupati

 Jain religion is close to the age of the Hindu religion.
 There are hundreds of shrines and temples devoted to the Tirthankars.
 Tirthankar in the Jain religion is one who has attained ultimate reality and is also a Guru.
 In the Jain religion there are 24 Tirthankars with the last of these Tirthankars being present about 2500 years ago.
-Some of the important Jain temples in India are:
+Some of the important Jain temples are:

 - Dilwara Temple